Gaspard Bauhin: Biography

-The Pinax theatri botanici (English, Illustrated exposition of plants) is a landmark of botanical history, describing some 6,000 species and classifying them.
+Following the Phytopinax (Basel, 1596), Bauhin’s earliest botanical publication, the Pinax theatri botanici (Basel, 1623, English: Illustrated exposition of plants) was a landmark of botanical history, describing some 6,000 species and classifying them.
 The classification system was not particularly innovative, using traditional groups such as "trees", "shrubs", and "herbs", and using other characteristics such as utilization, for instance grouping spices into the Aromata.
 He did ‘correctly’, by the standards of modern botany, group grasses, legumes, and several others.
 His most important contribution is in the description of genera and species.
 He introduced many names of genera that were later adopted by Linnaeus, and remain in use.
 For species he carefully pruned the descriptions down to as few words as possible; in many cases a single word sufficed as description, thus giving the appearance of a two-part name.
 However, the single-word description was still a description intended to be diagnostic, not an arbitrarily-chosen name (in the Linnaean system, many species names honor individuals, for instance).

 In addition to Pinax Theatri Botanici, Gaspard planned another work, a Theatrum Botanicum, meant to be comprised in twelve parts folio, of which he finished three; only one, however, was published (1658), long after his death.
 He also gave a copious catalogue of the plants growing in the environs of Basel, its flora, and edited the works of Pietro Andrea Mattioli (1500–1577) with considerable additions.
 His principal work on anatomy was Theatrum Anatomicum infinitis locis auctum (1592).